sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 ## 2.2 Functional Description

-The IFA feature allows user to configure a device as ingress, intermediate and egress nodes through PACKET\_ACTION field in ACL rule.
-PACKET\_ACTION field values INT\_INSERT, INT\_UPDATE and INT\_DELETE specifies ingress, intermediate and egress devices respectively.
+The IFA feature allows user to configure a device as ingress and egress nodes through PACKET\_ACTION field in ACL rule.
+PACKET\_ACTION field values INT\_INSERT and INT\_DELETE specifies ingress and egress devices respectively.
 Each device type performs its own unique operations as mentioned below.

+By default, when IFA feature is enabled; a node will behave as intermediate device and perform IFA intermediate device actions on all flows, except for IFA ingress flows and IFA egress flows.

 Ingress node matches an incoming flow based on the ACL configuration specified in an IFA flow and makes a copy of a sampled packet from the flow based upon the configured sampling rate.
 The copied packet has the IFA meta-data instructions and IFA header and IFA meta-header data added, and is then forwarded along the same path as the sampled packet.